Friday, November 21, 2025

 20251120 Deep sky imaging with a telescope

 This test shot blew my socks off.
-The stars are so nicely taken, much better than those camera lens.
+The stars are so nicely taken, better than camera lenses.
+This is not a real APO but it's not bad especially when compared with camera lenses.

-I tried to put on the motor focuser on it but the mounting plate is not matching.
+Before observation preparation: I tried to put on the motor focuser on the 85mm but the mounting plate is not matching so

 No comments: